nonstickcode/wavesurfer-js/README.md

 - Add more interactive features such as playback speed control.
 - Implement more complex waveform visualizations.
 - Enhance mobile responsiveness and touch controls.

-## Contributions

-Contributions to this project are welcome.
-Feel free to fork the repository, make changes, and submit a pull request.

 ## License